milonmaze/privacy-terms-observatory-beta/www.commonsensemedia.org/about-us/our-mission/privacy-policy.md

 Community guidelines | Privacy FAQ | Privacy Policy | Cookie Policy | Children's Privacy Policy | General Terms of Use | Teen Terms of Use | UK Digital Citizenship Terms of Service| Survey Privacy Policy

-Our updated Privacy Policy and Terms of Use will go into effect September 12, 2023

-SUMMARY OF CHANGES

-Our Privacy Policy and Terms of Use have been recently updated.
-Because both documents are quite long, we have prepared this summary for those who want to understand the changes but might prefer to read the full Privacy Policy and Terms of Use later.

-Our Privacy Notice has been updated:

-To align the policy's language with the new requirements imposed on non-profit organizations by the recently enacted Colorado Privacy Act and provide additional transparency, we have added a more detailed explanation of the types of data we process and why.
-In addition, we have updated the section describing your privacy choices.
-Please note that in alignment with our values, we will always aim to provide equal privacy rights to all of our users, whether they reside in Colorado or elsewhere.
-We have drafted our section on choices to reflect that fact.
-We have updated our language related to payment service providers to provide greater transparency regarding our donation and payment practices.
-We have added a glossary of terms used in the Privacy Notice for the reader's convenience.

-Our Terms of Use have been updated to add a new bullet point to the Code of Conduct section to clarify that the Materials on our site cannot be used to train machine learning algorithms or artificial intelligence systems.

 Effective Date of Policy (Last Update): September 12, 2023

 Former version